The Red Badge of Courage (1951 film): Plot

-In 1862, a regiment of the Union Army, the 304th New York Infantry, is encamped near the Rappahannock River in Virginia.
+In 1862, the 304th New York Infantry, a regiment of the Union Army, is encamped near the Rappahannock River in Virginia.
 Orders direct the 304th to move upriver and engage a large Confederate force.
-Private Henry Fleming tells his comrades he is not afraid of dying.
-While on sentry duty, Henry exchanges words with an unseen Confederate soldier stationed across the river who tells Henry to watch out for the "red badge," meaning a battle wound.
-The regiment confidently sets out, but Henry becomes increasingly pensive as the hour of battle approaches.
-His friend, Tom Wilson, tells Henry to give his watch to his parents if he is killed.
+Private Henry Fleming tells his comrades that he is not afraid of death.
+While on sentry duty, Henry exchanges words with an unseen Confederate soldier stationed across the river, who tells him to beware of the "red badge", a term for a battle wound.

+As the hour of battle approaches, Henry becomes increasingly pensive.
+His friend Tom Wilson tells him to give his watch to his parents if he is killed.
 During the battle, Henry is overcome with fear and deserts.
-He learns his outfit won the battle, but fears derision if he returns.
+He learns that his outfit won the battle, but he fears derision if he returns.
+Henry sees his wounded comrades and wishes that he also wore a "red badge of courage".
+He returns to the regiment as they march.

-Henry sees his wounded comrades, and wishes he, too, had a "red badge of courage."
-Henry slips back into the regiment as they march.
-One of his comrades, Jim Conklin, is delusional from his injuries and dies from blood loss.
-Henry becomes separated from his unit when they run into a Union column attempting a hasty, disorganized retreat.
-A soldier becomes panic-stricken when Henry tries to calm him down and strikes him in the head with the stock of his rifle.
-Regaining consciousness, Henry meets a fellow soldier who escorts him back to the 304th.
-Henry falsely tells Tom his head injury was received in battle, and that their friend Jim is dead.
-Tom tells Henry his absence was not noticed due to the heavy casualties suffered.
-Confident in his lie, Henry is able to talk with the rest of his unit as if he too fought in the battle.
+Henry's comrade Jim Conklin has become delusional from his injuries and dies from blood loss.
+Henry becomes separated from his unit when they encounter a Union column attempting a hasty, disorganized retreat.
+A soldier becomes panic-stricken when Henry tries to calm him and strikes him in the head with the stock of his rifle.
+Regaining consciousness, Henry meets a fellow soldier, who escorts him back to the 304th.
+Henry lies to Tom that his head injury was incurred in battle, and that their friend Jim is dead.
+Tom tells Henry that his absence was not noticed among the heavy casualties suffered.
+Confident in his lie, Henry is able to talk with the rest of his unit as if he, too, fought in the battle.

-The 304th are sent back into battle to support a Union offensive.
+The 304th is sent back into battle to support a Union offensive.
 This time, Henry wildly charges toward the enemy with passion until he is ordered back into ranks.
-Henry and Tom fetch water at a creek and overhear an unnamed General plotting to sacrifice the 304th in a suicide attack.
-They report the news back to their regiment, but the soldiers choose to honor their duty and fight regardless.
-As men die around him, Henry sees the color sergeant shot down, takes up the flag, and tries to rally his comrades.
-Henry meets the flag bearer for the Confederate troops, who falls dead.
+Henry and Tom fetch water at a creek and overhear an unnamed general plotting to sacrifice the 304th in a suicide attack.
+They report the news back to their regiment, but the soldiers choose to fight, regardless of the information.
+As men die around him, Henry sees the color sergeant shot, takes the flag, and tries to rally his comrades.
+Henry meets the Confederate flagbearer, who falls dead.
 Henry briefly holds both flags as the 304th secures the defeated rebels.

-A soldier tells Henry and the regiment that he overheard their commanding officers lauding Henry's bravery.
-Henry admits to Tom that he deserted the day before, and that his shame made him return.
-Tom admits he deserted, too, but was caught and forced back into the battle.
-The 304th marches on as Henry contemplates the hope of a peaceful future.
+A soldier tells Henry and the regiment that he had overheard their commanding officers lauding Henry's bravery.
+Henry admits to Tom that he had deserted the first battle and that his shame compelled him to return.
+Tom admits that he also deserted, but he was caught and forced back into battle.
+The 304th continues its march as Henry contemplates the hope of a peaceful future.